 You are immediately impressed by Zoe’s vocabulary, how could someone fit so many intelligent words, so seamlessly into conversation without sounding like a wanker?
 In retrospect I almost wish I had of conducted the interview under a fake name, something with zero vowels in it and watched her try pronounce it just to test if her language skills were really that good.

-Zoe explains that, “just because there is more noise, doesn’t mean you get an excuse not to stand out”.
-For her, she is at her best when she has just read something incredibly witty, and it puts her in a mind set where she can get her point across without sounding too, “get
+Zoe: Just because there is more noise, doesn’t mean you get an excuse not to stand out.
+For me, I am at my best when I have just read something incredibly witty, and it puts me in a mind set where I can get my point across without sounding too, “get your point across-y,”